DissectMalware/pyxlsb2/README.rst

 ``pyxslb2`` offers the following improvements/changes in comparison to pyxlsb:

-1. keeps all data in memory instead of creating temporary files to speedup the parsing
+1. By default, keeps all data in memory instead of creating temporary files.
+This is mainly to speed up the processing and also not changing the local filesystem during the processing.
 2. relies on both "xl\workbook.bin" and "xl\_rels\workbook.bin.rels" to load locate boundsheets.
 As a result, it can load all worksheets as well as all macrosheets.
-3. extracts macro formulas
+3. extracts macro formulas:
- 1. accurately shows the formulas
+ * accurately shows the formulas
- 2. supports A1 addressing
+ * supports A1 addressing
- 3. supports external addressing (partially implemented))
+ * supports external addressing (partially implemented))

 Usage